Kenneth Tharp: Biography

 Born in 1960 at Croydon, Surrey, to English mother Pamela Tharp and Nigerian father Gabriel Oluwole Esuruoso (1934–2013), his father, who had been a journalist for the Daily Times in Nigeria, came to Britain supported by a government scholarship in the late 1950s to study veterinary medicine at the University of Glasgow.
-The first African to take a Doctorate in Immunology at the University of Birmingham, in 1964 Dr Esuruoso returned to Nigeria with his wife, Victoria Wuraola Emmanuel, and their three children, becoming a Government veterinary officer, before being appointed as a Professor in the Department of Veterinary Public Health and Preventive Medicine, and Dean of Veterinary Medicine, at the University of Ibadan.
+The first African to earn a doctorate in Immunology at the University of Birmingham, in 1964 Esuruoso returned to Nigeria with his wife, Victoria Wuraola Emmanuel, and their three children, becoming a Government veterinary officer, before being appointed as a professor in the Department of Veterinary Public Health and Preventive Medicine, and Dean of Veterinary Medicine, at the University of Ibadan.

-Tharp attended The Perse School, Cambridge College of Arts and Technology, and trained at London Contemporary Dance School receiving a BA Hons (1st class) in Contemporary Dance in 1987.
+Tharp attended The Perse School, Cambridge College of Arts and Technology, and trained at London Contemporary Dance School, receiving a BA in Contemporary Dance in 1987.
 His 25-year performing career included working with London Contemporary Dance Theatre (1981–94) and Arc Dance Company (1994–2005).
-He has worked as a choreographer, teacher and director and as Lead Artist & Artistic Advisor for the Royal Ballet School’s Dance Partnership & Access Programme and Assistant to the Head of Contemporary Dance at Millennium Dance 2000.
-With composer Simon Redfern he co-founded ArtyfartyArts, a multi-disciplinary arts group, and has served on the board of Trustees of the Royal Opera House.
+He has worked as a choreographer, teacher and director, and was lead artist and artistic advisor for the Royal Ballet School’s Dance Partnership & Access Programme and assistant to the Head of Contemporary Dance at Millennium Dance 2000.
+With composer Simon Redfern, Tharp co-founded ArtyfartyArts, a multi-disciplinary arts group, and has been on the board of Trustees of the Royal Opera House.

-In 2005 Tharp undertook a NESTA-funded Fellowship on the Clore Leadership Programme.
+In 2005, Tharp undertook a NESTA-funded Fellowship on the Clore Leadership Programme.

-Chief Executive of The Place from September 2007 to November 2016, in May 2018 Tharp was appointed director of the Africa Centre, London.
+Having was chief executive of The Place from September 2007 to November 2016.
+In May 2018 Tharp was appointed director of the Africa Centre, London.